WHAS Crusade for Children History

 Memorial Auditorium, Louisville

 Crusade 15 was the first to bring in over a half million dollars in donations.
 In 1968 no major act was scheduled to appear.
-The community was so dedicated to the Crusade they would give no matter what talent would peform.
+The community was so dedicated to the Crusade they would give no matter what talent would perform.

-- Crusade King and Queen
+Crusade King and Queen:

 King: Mark Brenner, Louisville, KY.